AgustinAllamanoCosta/Pulpero/README.md

 - ❌ Add pairing mode as a companion for developing a feature
 - ❌ Add the docker build and publish process to the CI pipeline
 - ❌ Add test on the CI pipeline
-- ❌ Train a new model base on TinyLlama for code completion
-- ❌ Train a new model base on TinyLlama for agile practices
+- ❌ Migrate to a CodeLlama
 - ❌ Add live feedback with audio for coding

 *References*: